-Appeals Court Drops 5 of 11 Claims Against Mayweather

-Shantel Jackson sued the fighter on Sept.
-4, 2014, accusing him of defamation and two counts each of invasion of privacy and emotional distress.
-She also seeks damages for conversion, possession of personal property, battery, assault, false imprisonment, emotional distress and civil harassment.
-She accuses Mayweather of disclosing private facts about her cosmetic surgeries and an abortion, and portraying her in false light.

-Mayweather sought dismissal of five claims for invasion of privacy, defamation and emotional distress, which the trial court denied.
+Mayweather Ducks Claims for Gossiping About Abortion

+LOS ANGELES (CN) — A California appeals court agreed with fighter Floyd Mayweather Jr. that his disclosures about an ex-fiancee who underwent an abortion did not invade her privacy.

-The bitter parting described in the Second Appellate District’s 39-page ruling becomes nearly as brutal at times as one of Mayweather’s 49 professional fights.
-Mayweather argued in his motion to dismiss that “he and Jackson were in the public eye and abortion is a topic of widespread public interest,” and the appeals panel agreed.
+The bitter parting described in the April 19 becomes nearly as brutal at times as one of Mayweather’s 49 professional fights.
+Mayweather argued in his motion to dismiss that he and Shantal Jackson “were in the public eye and abortion is a topic of widespread public interest,” and the appeals panel agreed.

-The Second Appellate District on Tuesday reversed the trial court’s ruling on defamation, false light and public disclosure of private facts about her cosmetic surgery.
+Reversing for Mayweather, the Second Appellate District ruled that the trial court should have dismissed Jackson’s claims for defamation, false light and public disclosure of private facts about her cosmetic surgery.

 “Jackson’s complaint … recounted a detailed story of the on-again, off-again abusive relationship between a young aspiring model and actress and a highly successful, well-known professional boxer,” Presiding Judge Dennis Perluss wrote for the three-judge panel.

-Jackson’s complaint indicates they met when she was 21 and working as a hostess at an event in Atlanta, and they soon became a “highly publicized celebrity couple for a number of years,” Perluss wrote.
+Jackson describes meeting Mayweather when she was 21 and working as a hostess at an event in Atlanta.
+They soon became a “highly publicized celebrity couple for a number of years,” Perluss wrote.

 Jackson claims Mayweather assaulted her after being releases from jail in August 2012 for domestic assault of another woman, twisting her arm, choking her and taking her cellphone by force so he could search it.